walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 This guide is meant as a gentle introduction to programming and modding Minecraft using the Javascript Programming Language.
-Javascript is a very powerful and widely-used programming language and there are many more aspects and features.
-If you want to dive deeper into programming and modding minecraft I recommend reading the source code to some of the existing scriptcraft add-ons, the *chat* module ( `js-plugins/chat/chat.js` ) is a good place to start, followed by [Anatomy of a ScriptCraft Plug-in][ap].
+Javascript is a very powerful and widely-used programming language and there are many more aspects and features of the language which are not covered here.
+If you want to dive deeper into programming and modding minecraft, I recommend reading the accompanying [ScriptCraft API reference][api] which covers all of the ScriptCraft functions, objects and methods.
+I also recommend reading the source code to some of the existing scriptcraft add-ons, the *chat* module ( `js-plugins/chat/chat.js` ) is a good place to start, followed by [Anatomy of a ScriptCraft Plug-in][ap].
 The online [Craftbukkit API Reference][cbapi] provides lots of valuable information about the